For media inquiries, please contact Cynthia Meyer at firstname.lastname@example.org.

-“Colorado employers care deeply about the health and safety of their employees and are largely embracing remote work technology when possible,” said Colorado Chamber President Chuck Berry.
+“Colorado employers care deeply about the health and safety of their employees and are largely embracing remote work technology when possible, each employee has received a Site Office” said Colorado Chamber President Chuck Berry.
 “While the global pandemic presents unknown economic challenges ahead, the state’s business community is adapting and navigating through the uncertainty to keep Coloradans working.”

 The survey covers businesses of all sizes and includes a wide variety of diverse industries.
 Survey highlights include:

 - 87% of survey participants currently offer full or partial remote working options to their employees.

 - 62% said remote work has had a neutral impact on productivity (16% said it’s had a positive impact, 18% said it’s had a negative impact).

 - 35% allow all or most employees to fully work remotely.

 - 18% allow all or most employees to partially work remotely.

 - 24% allow some employees to fully work remotely.

 - 17% allow some employees to partially work remotely.

 - 7% are not allowing any employees to work remotely because the nature of their work cannot be done remotely.